How to Use The Art of War in Your Business: Strategies for Success

 • Define your target market: Who are you trying to reach?

-• Identify your unique offering: What do you offer that is different from everyone else?
+• Identify your unique offering: What do you offer that differs from everyone else?

 • Create a compelling value proposition: Why should people buy from you instead of your competitors?